 Also don’t fit into our scheme of things right now.

-PLEASE NOTE THAT WE ARE NO LONGER CONSIDERING PIECES FOR BOTH THE PRINT JOURNAL AND THE WEBSITE
+PLEASE NOTE THAT WE DO NOT CONSIDER PIECES FOR BOTH THE PRINT JOURNAL AND THE WEBSITE

 Under no circumstances should you simultaneously submit the same piece of writing to both email@example.com and to firstname.lastname@example.org.
 If you submit a piece of writing intended for the magazine to the web-submissions address, you will confuse us, and if you confuse us, we will accidentally delete your work without reading it, and then we will laugh and never give it another moment’s thought, and we will sleep the carefree sleep of young children.